How To Control Woodlice

 When applying insecticidal powders and sprays, keep children and pets away from the area until surfaces are totally dry.
 Apply powders to areas out of reach of children and pets.

-Pesticide sprays such as PRO-ACTIVE C FOR WOODLICE, are very effective in killing woodlice however, treament indoors alone will probably not control the problem totally.
+Pesticide sprays such as Pro-Active C, are very effective in killing woodlice however, treament indoors alone will probably not control the problem totally.
 Woodlice originate from outdoors and to gain good and effective control, you will need to take action outside the home in addition to internal control measures.

 Ensure that you eliminate damp areas in your home by either heating more effectively or stopping leaking taps or water dripping through poorly fitted worktops, baths and sinks.
 Seal as many gaps as you can find with a good sealant and ensure door draught excluders are not damaged.